hans-lizihan/bull-master/README.md

 ## Hello World

-The first step is to let bull-board know the queues you have already set up, to do so we use the `setQueues` method.
+The first step is to let bull-board know the queues you have already set up, to do so we use the `queues` option.

 ```js
 // for express